History of the Name

 Highlands History?

-Highlanders in 1745 The documentary evidence available and examined so far firmly places McCandlish, among many other spellings, in the Lowlands, specifically Ayrshire and Kirkcudbrightshire (in the region now known as Dumfries and Galloway), and has McCandless and similar spellings primarily in Northern Ireland.
-But it only goes back to the late 17th century.
-Some genealogies report family memories of a western Highlands origin, and some are quite certain of it, e.g. that published in 1918 by Sarah Adeline McCandless7, and another more dubious volume published some time later by C.E.
-McCandless13; both home in on the Loch Lomond area, perhaps around Callander, Sterlingshire.
+Highlanders in 1745 The documentary evidence available and examined so far firmly places McCandlish, among many other spellings, in the Lowlands, specifically Ayrshire and in Galloway (Wigtownshire and Kirkcudbrightshire, today part of the larger region now known as Dumfries and Galloway); and has McCandless and similar spellings primarily in Ulster (the north of Ireland).
+But these materials so far only go back to the late 17th century.
+Some genealogies report family memories of a western Highlands origin, and some are quite certain of it, e.g. that published in 1918 by Sarah Adeline McCandless7, and another more dubious volume published some time later by Charles E. McCandless Jr.13; both home in on Stirlingshire, more specifically either the Loch Lomond area or perhaps around Callander.
 See the “Unverified Claims” page for details.
+Some tentative DNA results (so far just from one McCandlish of Scotland) also suggest Stirlingshire ancestry; see the “Genetics” page for details.
+However, the census and other records so far are not putting McCandlishes in this area, perhaps because they relocated during the Highland Clearances.

 Tartans